kg583/free-bee-console-client/README.md

 Free Bee console client
 =======================
-This is ncurses-based console client for Free Bee.
+This is the ncurses-based console client for Free Bee.

 What is Free Bee?
 -----------------